 With or without first receiving probation, a student may be dismissed from the program at any time because of failure to comply with CASPN policies or to meet satisfactory classroom performance and clinical performance.
 If the Nurse Administrator determines that a student's behavior or performance warrants dismissal, the student shall be sent a dismissal letter.
 The letter may be hand-delivered or sent by USPS mail to the address on file as provided by the student.
 However, any failure of the mail system to properly send the letter shall not invalidate the dismissal.
 The dismissal is also not invalidated if the student has not provided an updated address or refuses to accept the letter.
-The letter shall inform the student that he or she is being dismissed by the Nurse Administrator.
 The letter shall also include a brief explanation of the reason or reasons for the dismissal.
 The letter may, if appropriate, inform the student that he or she may seek readmission to the nursing program.
 The letter need only substantially comply with this paragraph; no special language is required so long as the student is informed of the reason for dismissal.